Understanding Florida’s Stand Your Ground Law

 - If it applies, then the judge issues an order and the accused receives complete immunity from prosecution.

 “There was no pre-trial SYG motion filed by Zimmerman’s defense team.
-Zimmerman never testified at a pre-trial SYG motion hearing.
+Zimmerman never testified at a pre-trial Stand Your Ground motion hearing.

 “The George Zimmerman and Trayvon Martin case was a straightforward self-defense case.
 It had absolutely nothing to do with Florida’s SYG law.
 Whether the SYG law is repealed or not, the Floridians will always have the right to defend themselves and others with deadly force to confront force likely to cause death or great bodily harm.”

-If you’ve been charged with a crime, contact our Fort Lauderdale firm to discuss your case.
+If you’ve been charged with a crime, contact our Fort Lauderdale criminal attorney to discuss your case.
 We will review the details surrounding the case, and determine how best to proceed with a defense.
-Contact an attorney at the Law Offices of Robert David Malove today at (954) 861-0384 to set up your consultation.
+Contact our office online or call (954) 861-0384 to set up your free consultation with our experienced criminal attorney, Robert Malove.